Grayson, Oklahoma: 2000 census

-The median income for a household in the town was $20,208, and the median income for a family was $24,375.
 Males had a median income of $20,250 versus $19,375 for females.
 The per capita income for the town was $7,688.
 There were 13.2% of families and 22.3% of the population living below the poverty line, including 9.5% of under eighteens and 43.3% of those over 64.

+Historic buildings

+The historic Grayson Jail is on the National Register of Historic Places listings in Okmulgee County, Oklahoma.

+The remains of the former Grayson School, attended by civil rights activist Clara Luper, are located next to the Grayson Town Hall.